Preparing To Evacuate Your Home In Case Of An Emergency

 Local Authorities Will Tell You What to Do

-Stay in touch with local authorities.
+Stay up-to-date with information from local authorities through radio, television, social media, and/or websites.
 They are in touch with the state or federal authorities and will know which route to take and what local conditions might be.
 If you follow their instructions, you are more likely to arrive in a safe location and to be able to communicate with your family members or friends.

 Keep Your Vehicle's Tank Filled